perehinik/gh_pipeline_test/README.md

-# gh_pypeline_test
+# gh_pipeline_test
-Just a test of github pypelines
+Just a test of github pipelines